 (4) No later than 0600, ERCOT shall post on the ERCOT website the actual system Load by Weather Zone, the actual system Load by Forecast Zone, and the actual system Load by Study Area for each hour of the previous Operating Day.

 (5) ERCOT shall provide notification to the market and post on the ERCOT website Electrical Bus Load distribution factors and other information necessary to forecast Electrical Bus Loads.
 This report will be published when updates to the Load distribution factors are made.
 Private Use Network net Load will be redacted from this posting.

+(6) For ESRs, ERCOT shall update at 15, 30, and 45 minutes past the Operating Hour the next two-hour ECRS SOC MWh targets and next four-hour Non-Spin SOC MWh targets, to allow for dynamic adjustment of future SOC expectations for multi-hour Ancillary Service products, accounting for grid scarcity conditions and dispatch concerns.
+ERCOT shall ensure that the SOC targets are feasible based on the telemetered HSL and the time remaining to target.